ismailmisd/Flight-Delays-and-Cancellations/README.md

 ## Project's file
 the project has
 * three xlsx files for the row data
-* one main pdf file for the project that contain a detailed information
+* one main md file for the project that contain a detailed information
+* one pdf file contain the same md file data

 ## Project formatting
-Each insight in the pdf file consists of
+Each insight in the project consists of

 * links   : which is the reference link to the visualization in my tableau public profile
 * summary : which is a description to the visualization and which charts I used and what is the insights it deliver